Join millions of Canadians who have already trusted Loans Canada

 BC Loan Forgiveness Program

-Graduates in specific high-demand jobs may be eligible for provincial student loan forgiveness if they work at publicly-backed organizations in underserved areas in BC, or with children in jobs that are in need of workers.
+Graduates in specific high-demand jobs may be eligible for provincial student loan forgiveness if they work at publicly-backed organizations in underserved areas in BC, or with children in jobs that need workers.

 Quebec Loan Remission Program

 The Quebec Loan Remission Program forgives 15% of provincial student loan debt.
-Eligibility for the program requires the completion of studies within a specific period of time and after receipt of a bursary under the Loans and Bursaries Program for each year of study.
-The specified time periods vary from anywhere between 16 to 32 months, depending on the area of study.
+Eligibility for the program requires the completion of studies within a specific period and after receipt of a bursary under the Loans and Bursaries Program for each year of study.

-You must submit the application for loan remission within 3 years of finishing your program.
+You must apply for loan remission within 3 years of finishing your program.

 PEI Debt Reduction Program